Director: Chris Sun

 The story has grown to be something of a local urban legend with some saying that Charlie, now a grown man has since returned to the farm in the present day.
 Needless to say the four explorers see the legend as a lark and visit and camp at the farm site anyway.
 Charlie however is indeed still residing at the farm and has grown into a giant of a man intent on destruction.

 Good points: *A good job is done in establishing Charlie's backstory.
 The flashbacks which tell his tale are quite long and detailed so his origins are well explained.

-An effort is made to develop and flesh out the four main characters.
+On top of Charlie himself getting some good background treatment an effort is also made to develop and flesh out the four main characters.
 A good fifty minutes to an hour is spent establishing them before the mayhem begins so at this point we feel a bit more invested and attached to them.

 *There are some very good gore effects on offer which make for some cool death scenes such as someone getting their head squashed by a tractor, something involving genitals and someone getting half their face ripped off among others.